-- The official school uniform must be worn correctly to and from school and at all school functions.
+1. The official school uniform must be worn correctly to and from school every day and at all school functions, unless stipulated otherwise.
 Students visiting the school during school hours for academic support/extra lessons or completing practical work are expected to come to school in full school uniform.
 Students incorrectly attired will be dealt with and will be sent home.
 Neatness is essential.

-- Students must be correctly dressed for all PT lessons, sports practices and sports matches.
-All students should arrive at school in full school uniform unless prior arrangements have been made or permission granted.
+4. Students must be dressed correctly for all Physical Education lessons, sports practices and sports matches.
 Track suits must be worn with the official navy T-shirt.
 Appropriate sport shoes are white.

-- The correct colour sock should be worn; girls – white, folded in Summer and grey or navy in Winter, boys – grey or navy.
+6. The correct colour socks should be worn; girls – white, folded in Summer and navy in Winter, boys – grey or navy all year round.

-(a) Permissible shoes for girls are Baby Dolls with buckles or conventional black, plain lace-ups.
+(a) Permissible shoes for girls are Baby Dolls with buckles or conventional plain, black lace-ups.

-(b) Permissible shoes for boys are conventional black, plain lace-ups, no slip on shoes or pointed shoes.
+(b) Permissible shoes for boys are conventional plain, black lace-ups, no slip on shoes or pointed shoes.